nlpcloud/nlpcloud-go/README.md

 [![go report](https://goreportcard.com/badge/github.com/nlpcloud/nlpcloud-go)](https://goreportcard.com/report/github.com/nlpcloud/nlpcloud-go)
 [![codecov](https://codecov.io/gh/nlpcloud/nlpcloud-go/branch/master/graph/badge.svg)](https://codecov.io/gh/nlpcloud/nlpcloud-go)

-This is a Go client for the NLP Cloud API: https://docs.nlpcloud.io
+This is a Go client for the [NLP Cloud](https://nlpcloud.io) API.
+See the [documentation] (https://docs.nlpcloud.io) for more details.

-NLP Cloud serves high performance pre-trained for NER, sentiment-analysis, classification, summarization, text generation, question answering, machine translation, language detection, tokenization, POS tagging, and dependency parsing.
+NLP Cloud serves high performance pre-trained for NER, sentiment-analysis, classification, summarization, text generation, question answering, machine translation, language detection, tokenization, lemmatization, POS tagging, and dependency parsing.
 It is ready for production, served through a REST API.

-Pre-trained models are the spaCy models and some transformers-based models from Hugging Face.
-You can also deploy your own transformers-based models, or spaCy models.
+You can either use the NLP Cloud pre-trained models, fine-tune your own models, or deploy your own models.

 If you face an issue, don't hesitate to raise it as a Github issue.
 Thanks!